KainosSoftwareLtd/GreenGauge/culture/Culture-Green-Software-Advocacy.md

 ### For 1 point

-**Advocacy**: We're haven't really thought too much about it as Green Software is so new to us.
+**Advocacy**: We haven't really thought too much about it as Green Software is so new to us.

 ### For 3 points